 The main long-term differences to choosing a specific lowbie zone over another (throughout the game as well) are the different deeds in that zone that you will be able to unlock and complete, and thus the virtue rewards for those deeds.
 If you press shift-J you can see your traits panel.
 These will all be grey at first, but as you level up, you’ll be earning traits and slotting some of them here as an array of character buffs and additional abilities.

 On the Virtues tab you can see all of the available virtues and what they can do for you.
-The best place to research virtues is using the Burgzerg tool.
-You can also research on LotRO Wiki, which also has a more in-depth explanation of traits.
+You can research on LotRO Wiki, which has an in-depth explanation of traits.

 Pressing Shift-L will show you your Deed Log and your progress towards unlocking new traits.
 With a new character, this log will be mostly empty until you start doing things in Middle-Earth and triggering deeds which you can then track and work to complete.